 Finally, one last rule before digging in.
 “I scramble the eggs when I am ready to sit down and eat,” says Guarnaschelli.
 “Scrambled eggs are so simple, but they don’t wait or taste better cold!”

 What kind of pan works best?

 If you’re using anything other than a nonstick pan, you’re making a big mistake.
 You might love your trusty cast-iron skillet, but it’s not ideal for scrambled eggs.
 Even with a ton of cooking fat or a well-seasoned pan, there’s something about the cast iron that makes eggs want to stick—meaning you’ll end up with fewer eggs to eat and a big caked-on mess to scrub later.
 “A nonstick pan and some butter is the best combo to make the eggs cook evenly,” says Guarnaschelli.
-Also, while you can nuke your eggs as an alternative method of cooking, chefs generally recommend making scrambled eggs without a microwave, here is how to make scrambled eggs in the microwave.
+Also, while you can nuke your eggs as an alternative method of cooking.
+While chefs generally recommend making scrambled eggs without a microwave, here is how to make scrambled eggs in the microwave.

 Should you add milk to scrambled eggs?

 In a word, no. Step away from the milk and cream, no matter how creamy you like your eggs.
 “To make fluffy scrambled eggs, the best trick is to whisk in a splash of water and nothing else,” explains Guarnaschelli.
 “Cream, milk, and other liquids drag the eggs down.”
 That can dilute the taste of your eggs, as well as make them rubbery and more apt to burn in the pan.